Jagdish Mahto: Death

 Mahto was killed after being beaten by a Musahar mob who mistook him for a dacoit (bandit).
 Before dying, Mahto is said to have told one of his comrades that, though he was dying, the upper caste landlords wouldn't dare to touch Dalit women in future.
-According to Arun Sinha, Mahto was never given the respect due to him by the upper castes.
-Mahto's wife was later defamed as a prostitute, and the pro-capitalist administration attempted to hide the conflicts at Naxalbari.

 In an interview with the media outlets in Delhi, Ram Naresh Ram, an associate of Mahto, discussed the conflict that had taken place for decades in Bhojpur between landed gentry and the subordinate tenants.
 The caste strife came to an end years later owing to the killings of the core Naxal leaders and retirement of their subordinates.

 In popular culture

 Jagdish Mahto became a notable figure among people of Ekwari and several books were written to commemorate his struggle against the landlords for the cause of poor and the deprived.
 Some of the biographical accounts of Mahto are Bhojpur Mein Naxalvadi Andolan (Kalyan Mukherjee and Rajendra Yadav), Master Saab (Mahashweta Devi), Raktim Tara (Suresh Kantak), and Arjun Zinda Hai (Madhukar Singh).